 You can still edit JPEG photos, however, according to experts, shooting in RAW is better because it retains more information about the captured scene.

 You might want to check the video capabilities of your camera if you intend to take underwater video footage.
 Find out what size and quality your videos are able to take.
-Shooting in 4K setting seems to be all the rage now, but you might just be content in shooting in High Definition (HD) Settings.
+Shooting in the 4K setting seems to be all the rage now, but you might just be content with shooting in High Definition (HD) Settings.

-If you are planning on selling your clips as stock footage, then you might need to find a camera that can deliver in the highest quality possible.
+If you are planning on selling your clips as stock footage, then you might need to find a camera that can deliver the highest quality possible.
 You might also want to consider what format or minimum requirements you will need if you intend to do some video editing work.

 Another criterion that you might find important is the shooting modes available.
-While some of you might be happy with a simple point and shoot camera, others might want something that has an aperture priority or manual setting.
+While some of you might be happy with a simple point-and-shoot camera, others might want something that has an aperture priority or manual setting.